spreadjs/spread/README.md

 ![djso](djso.png)

-DJSO is a local JavaScript datastructure, that is instantly synced across instances.
-It can be used, when building distributed applications, that need local in-memory data for fast access.
+DJSO is a local JavaScript datastructure, that is instantly synced across instances.It can be used, when building distributed applications, that need local in-memory data for fast access.

 ```javascript
 const store = new Store('ws://...');